adorsys/multibanking/finapi-adapter/docs/SecuritiesApi.md

 <a name="getAndSearchAllSecurities"></a>
 # **getAndSearchAllSecurities**
-> InlineResponse20017 getAndSearchAllSecurities(ids, search, accountIds, page, perPage, order)
+> PageableSecurityList getAndSearchAllSecurities(ids, search, accountIds, page, perPage, order)

 Get and search all securities